- Omer Fogel

 Redifing busniess KPI's by understanding human behavoir

-The need was obvious - the company was looking to create more revenue streams from existing customers and also make sure the retention rate is high with the current customers.
+The need was obvious - the company was looking to create more revenue streams from new customers and also make sure the retention rate is high with it's existing users.

 So how do you turn a business from focusing on "black box" product sales into a successful subscription-based business with a strong user stickiness?

 There are many common ways to create a subscription model, with different approaches as to what could lead to a higher conversion rate.
-Some will put the emphasis on pricing, while others focus on the structure pricing tiers which can be adjusted over time keeping in mind the customer feedback.
-But before diving into the model itself, the core mission of Raven was to understand the user incentive - why do people purchase this product? , what counts as good user experience? and WHY do people stop using the product?
+Some will put the emphasis on pricing, while others focus on the structure pricing tiers which can be adjusted over time.
+But before diving into the model itself, the core mission of Raven was to understand the user incentive - why do people purchase this product? what counts as good user experience? and WHY do people stop using the product?

-In order to offer a solution with a personalized value proposition for the user, Raven needed to create a new definition of a 'churn user' based on the user activity interval. for that purpose, Raven constructed a data warehouse methodology by connecting the data of both the app and the physical product.
-The process led to establishing a unique user object that better reflects the motivation to the purchase of the physical product and the day to day metrics of the app usage.
-Within the data warehouse, Raven crafted clusters of user's data, providing solid information to create a new value proposition.
+In order to offer a personalized value proposition for each user, Raven needed to create a new definition of a 'churn user' based on the user activity interval.
+For that purpose, Raven constructed a data warehouse methodology by connecting the data of both the app and the physical product and the E-commerce website.
+The process led to establishing a unique user object that better reflects the motivation to the purchase of the physical product and the day to day metrics of it's usage.
+Within the data warehouse, Raven crafted clusters of users, providing solid information to create a new value proposition.

-The 're-define user' methodology was integrated into all units of the company, originating a new type of relationship with a large portion of the company's client base.
-33% of the users who were considered 'churned users', re-installed the app, and converted into subscription users.
+The 're-define user' methodology was integrated into all company units, originating a new type of relationship with a large portion of the company's clients.
+33% of the users who were considered 'churned users', re-installed the app, and converted to subscribers.

 Other implications of the new user definition concluded in a major cost reduction - specifically in the company's data infrastructure (databases, cloud cost, multiple dashboards, and of course manpower).